Charles Gabriel Seligman

-Seligman's work promoted scientific racism and he was a proponent of the Hamitic hypothesis, according to which, some civilizations of Africa were thought to have been founded by Caucasoid Hamitic peoples.
-Since the 1960s the Hamitic hypothesis, along with other theories of "race science", has become entirely discredited in science.
+Seligman was an advocate and published literature for the Hamitic hypothesis, stating the Cushitic, Berber, and Egyptians were thought to have linage with the speculated, and later debunked, Caucasoid Hamitic people, categorically different to the denoted "Negroids" of Sub-Saharan Africa.
+His work in the 1920s and 1930s are now seen as white supremacist.

-Life
+Life and career

-Seligman was born into a middle class Jewish family in London, the son of wine merchant Hermann Seligmann.
-(Charles shortened his name to Seligman after 1914.)
+Seligman was born into a middle-class Jewish family in London, the son of wine merchant Hermann Seligmann and his wife.
+Charles shortened his name to Seligman after 1914, when Britain was at war with Germany.
 He studied medicine at St Thomas' Hospital.

 After several years as a physician and pathologist, he volunteered his services to the 1898 Cambridge University expedition to the Torres Strait.
 He later joined expeditions to New Guinea (1904), Ceylon (1906–1908), and Sudan (1909–1912, again in 1921–1922).

-In 1905, Seligman married Brenda Zara Salaman, who he accompanied on their many expeditions and whom he credited in his publications.
-She was educated at Bedford College and was skilled at languages and she was able to observe ceremonies that Charles was not allowed to see.
+In 1905, Seligman married ethnologist Brenda Zara Salaman, and they traveled on many expeditions together.
+She had been educated at Bedford College and was skilled at languages.
+She was able to observe women's ceremonies that Charles was not allowed to see.
+He credited her in his publications.

-From 1913 to 1934, he served as chair of Ethnology at the London School of Economics, where the Anthropology department maintains the Seligman Library in his name.
+From 1913 to 1934, Seligman served as chair of Ethnology at the London School of Economics.
+The Anthropology department's Seligman Library is named for him.

-From 1933 he edited the Cresset Historical Series, a book series published by the Cresset Press in London.
+From 1933, he edited the Cresset Historical Series, a book series published by the Cresset Press in London.

 Seligman was also a Fellow of the Royal Society.

 Works

 Hamites

-Seligman is most remembered for his detailed ethnographical work Races of Africa (1930), which recognises four major distinct races of the African continent: Bushmanoids (Bushmen), Pygmies, Negroids, and Caucasoids (Hamites).
+Seligman is remembered for his detailed ethnographical work Races of Africa (1930), which recognises four major distinct races of the African continent: Bushmanoids (Bushmen), Pygmies, Negroids, and Caucasoids (Hamites).
 The Hottentots, Seligman maintains are a mixture of Bushmanoid, Negroid and Hamitic.
 As a staunch proponent of the Hamitic theory, in his work Seligman asserts that Hamitic Caucasoid North and Northeast Africans were responsible for introducing non-Semitic Afro-Asiatic languages (Berber-Cushitic-Egyptian) into Africa, as well as civilization, technology and all significant cultural developments.
-In his book, Seligman states his belief that:
+In this book, Seligman states his belief that: